L-M0716/scHarbor/documentation/docs/installation.md

 If the command is unavailable, install Apptainer following its [official installation guide](https://apptainer.org/docs/admin/latest/installation.html), or use the runtime provided by your computing facility.
-A container image does not replacethe host container runtime.
+A container image does not replace the host container runtime.

 ## 2. Get the workflow